Treasure Baskets

 Top tips:

-• Fill your baby’s basket to the brim to encourage them to search and discover
+• Fill your baby’s basket to the brim: this will encourage them to search and discover

-• The objects in your baby’s basket should provide a range of textures, weights, tastes, smells and appearances – such as wooden items, metal, fur, leather, large shells etc.
+• Provide a range of textures, weights, tastes, smells and appearances: for example wooden items, metal, fur, leather, large shells etc.

-• Your should feel confident and happy with the contents of your baby’s basket – if in doubt, take it out
+• Feel confident and happy with the contents of your baby’s basket: if in doubt, take it out

-• Find a quiet area with your baby away from other distractions
+• Find a quiet area with your baby: try to keep away from distractions so the sole focus is on the treasure basket

-• Only become directly involved if invited by your baby (watch and respond)
+• Only become directly involved if invited by your baby: this is known as ‘watch and respond’

-• Allow your baby to explore, handle and manipulate the items in their own way
+• Allow your baby to explore: they can handle and manipulate the items in their own way

-• Change the objects regularly to add variety and maintain your baby’s interest
+• Change the objects regularly: this will add variety and maintain your baby’s interest

 Top Tip

-Fill your baby’s treasure basket to the brim to encourage them to search and discover!
+Fill your baby’s treasure basket to the brim with a range of textures, weights, tastes, smells and appearances – this will encourage them to search and discover!

 Translate »